Teeth Straightening Kit

 Everything We Recommend

-We’ve reviewed dozens of direct-to-consumer (DTC) aligner systems to find the safest, most reliable options currently available.
+Dozens of direct-to-consumer (DTC) aligner systems have been reviewed to find the safest, most reliable options currently available.
 Byte has been excluded due to an FDA recall.
 Strayt appears inactive and is also removed from consideration.

-• Lowest Upfront Cost: Aligner32 — simple impression-based start and low entry pricing
+Lowest Upfront Cost: Aligner — simple impression-based start and low entry pricing

 Choose the brand below that fits your needs and read the full breakdown before you decide.